Soccer-World Cup 2022: Brazil's route to final explained | Sports-Games

 * The top two in each World Cup group advance to the last 16.
 The knockout rounds will begin on Dec.
 3 and will feature one-off matches, which can go to extra time and then penalties to decide the winner. * Brazil beat Serbia 2-0 and defeated Switzerland 1-0 in their first two Group G matches to secure a place in the knockout stages.

-* Brazil are not assured of top spot in Group G, however, and can still be overtaken by Switzerland.
-WHO ARE BRAZIL'S POTENTIAL OPPONENTS IN THE ROUND OF 16?
+* Brazil edged out Switzerland to claim top spot in Group G by virtue of goal difference, despite being beaten by Cameroon in their final group game.
+WHO ARE BRAZIL'S OPPONENTS IN THE ROUND OF 16?

-* Brazil will be pitted against a team from Group H in the round of 16, meaning they could face Portugal, Ghana, South Korea or Uruguay. * If Brazil win Group G, their round of 16 game will be against the runners-up in Group H.

-* If Brazil finish runners-up in Group G, their round of 16 opponents will be the winners of Group H, potentially Euro 2016 champions Portugal.
-WHO ARE BRAZIL'S POTENTIAL OPPONENTS IN THE QUARTER-FINALS?
+* Brazil's Round of 16 tie will pit them against South Korea, the runners-up in Group H. WHO ARE BRAZIL'S POTENTIAL OPPONENTS IN THE QUARTER-FINALS?

-* If Brazil win Group G, they could face Spain in the quarter-finals, provided the 2010 champions win Group E and beat the runners-up from Group F - Croatia, Morocco, Belgium or Canada. * If Brazil finish as Group G runners-up, they could potentially face Croatia in the quarter-finals, provided the 2018 finalists are able to win Group F and defeat the runners-up from Group E - Spain, Germany, Japan or Costa Rica.

-* If Brazil reach the semi-finals as Group G runners-up, they could face the potential winners of Groups B and D - England or 2018 champions France.
-WHO COULD BRAZIL FACE IN THE FINAL?
+* If Brazil beat South Korea, they could face Group E winners Japan or 2018 World Cup finalists Croatia, who finished as runners-up in Group F. WHO ARE BRAZIL'S POTENTIAL OPPONENTS IN THE SEMI-FINALS?

-* If Brazil go all the way to the final as Group G winners, they could potentially find themselves taking on France or Portugal. * If Brazil are able to make it to the final as Group G runners-up, they could meet South American rivals Argentina or Spain.
+* If Brazil go all the way to the final, they could potentially find themselves taking on 2018 champions France (Group D winners) or 2016 Euro winners Portugal (Group H winners).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)